Pass the FIDE Test in Geneva with Personalized Tuition

 This document remains valid for an unlimited period and can be used in future administrative procedures related to residency and citizenship in Switzerland.

 Special rules ensure equal access to the FIDE test, so individuals with disabilities may request accommodations.
 Candidates may receive extra time, alternative test formats, or assistance during the exam.
-In some cases, special rules apply for certain test sections.
-To apply for these accommodations, candidates must submit a formal request to the FIDE office along with medical documentation.

 The FIDE test is administered at authorized testing centers across the country.
 Due to limited test places, registration must be completed in advance.
 Results are typically received within four weeks after the test date.